-- 1. Increase Enrollment and Promote Student Success: We will grow and diversify our student population in order to improve higher education participation and supply a well-equipped, educated workforce for the state of Texas. - 2.
-Strengthen Academic Quality and Reputation: We will attract and retain the best faculty in the world in order to enhance our teaching excellence and grow our number of nationally recognized programs. - 3.
-Expand and Enhance Research and Creative Scholarship: We will significantly increase the amount of public and private research dollars in order to advance knowledge, improve the quality of life in our state and nation, and enhance the state's economy and global competitiveness. - 4.
-Further Outreach and Engagement: We will expand our community outreach, promote higher education and continue to engage in partnerships in order to improve our communities and enrich their quality of life. - 5.
-Increase and Maximize Resources: We will increase funding for scholarships, professorships, and world-class facilities, and maximize those investments through more efficient operations in order to ensure affordability for students and accountability to the State of Texas.
+Priority 1 - Increase Enrollment and Promote Student Success

+We will grow and diversify our student population in order to improve higher education participation and supply a well-equipped, educated workforce for the state of Texas.

+Priority 2 - Strengthen Academic Quality and Reputation

+We will attract and retain the best faculty in the world in order to enhance our teaching excellence and grow our number of nationally recognized programs.

+Priority 3 - Expand and Enhance Research

+We will significantly increase the amount of public and private research dollars in order to advance knowledge, improve the quality of life in our state and nation, and enhance the state's economy and global competitiveness.

+Priority 4 - Further Outreach and Engagement

+We will expand our community outreach, promote higher education and continue to engage in partnerships in order to improve our communities and enrich their quality of life.

+Priority 5 - Increase and Maximize Resources

+We will increase funding for scholarships, professorships, and world-class facilities, and maximize those investments through more efficient operations in order to ensure affordability for students and accountability to the State of Texas.

 It should be noted that the intent of Making it possible...
-2010-2020 Strategic Plan is to lay out a vision and plan for Texas Tech University to become a great public national research university.

-The plan articulates how working toward National Research University Fund (NRUF) status is one important stepping stone on the path to becoming a great public national research university.
+2010-2020 Strategic Plan is to layout a vision and plan for Texas Tech University to become a great public national research university.
+The plan articulates how our working towards National Research University Fund (NRUF) status is actually one important stepping stone on the path to becoming a great public national research university.
+Texas Tech's Strategic Plan is annually updated and a progress report is published.
+The first annual progress report was released in August 2011.

 Texas Tech, although a relatively young institution, has a collective history of consistently aspiring to excellence in undergraduate, graduate, and professional education.
 The record also affirms how Texas Tech has contributed through research and service to the economic and cultural development of West Texas, Texas, the nation, and the world.
-While these efforts-especially those in the past decade-are laudable, a criticism offered by planning-affiliated faculty and staff members, and administrators is that the university has not always been as strategic as it might have been.
-Thus, the concept of "being strategic" has been stressed during the development of the 2010-2020 Texas Tech's Strategic Plan.
+While these efforts - especially those in the past decade - are laudable, a criticism offered by planning-affiliated faculty and staff members, and administrators is that the university has not always been as strategic as it might have been.
+Thus, the concept of "being strategic" has been stressed during the development of the 2010-2020 Texas Tech's Strategic Plan, Making it possible...
+2010-2020 Strategic Plan.
 Coincident with this strategic approach to planning is a literal once-in-a-lifetime opportunity that has come about through passage in the Texas Legislature and the signing into law by Governor Rick Perry of House Bill (HB) 51 in June 2009 and the state-wide public referendum passed in November 2009 successfully repurposing a dormant fund to become the National Research University Fund.

 Taken together, Texas Tech's vision, mission and strategic priorities have been used to develop strategic directions and initiatives, all of which are guided by a set of core values and ethical principles approved by the Texas Tech University System Board of Regents in March 2008.
-This statement is abbreviated for the Executive Summary, and included in complete and approved form in Appendix 1.
+This statement is abbreviated for the Executive Summary, and included in complete and approved form in Appendix 1: